mech/Notes/JavaScript/React/components.md

 If different parts of your app require fetching a model, create one container component for fetching data, then pass that state down into any number of different presentation components.
 From there, handle any interactions your user might cause.

 Container component separates data-fetching and rendering concerns.
+Or components can't be concerned with both presentation and data-fetching.

+> If you decide to split your components into Data Component and Presentational Component, you might as well write functional stateless components.

 ## Lifecycle